 Join us for the 2020 Presidents Conference in Washington, DC as we tackle some of the most pressing trends & issues facing Christian higher education.
 Spend intentional, dedicated time with campus presidents from around the country to share expertise, strategies, and resources.
 Presidential spouses are welcome and encouraged to attend—there will be an optional offsite outing on Thursday and a special program on Friday morning specifically for spouses.

-The Presidents Conference features a lineup of distinguished plenary speakers, additional speakers will be added as confirmed.
+The Presidents Conference features a lineup of distinguished plenary speakers.

 President, The AND Campaign